rclone/rclone/docs/content/flags.md

       --transfers int                        Number of file transfers to run in parallel. (default 4) -u, --update                               Skip files that are newer on the destination.
       --use-cookies                          Enable session cookiejar.
+      --use-json-log                         Use json log format.
       --use-mmap                             Use mmap allocator (see docs).
       --use-server-modtime                   Use server modified time instead of object metadata --user-agent string                    Set the user-agent to a specified string.
-The default is rclone/ version (default "rclone/v1.48.0-012-g2192f468-gphotos-beta")
+The default is rclone/ version (default "rclone/v1.49.0")
   -v, --verbose count                        Print lots more stuff (repeat for more)
 ```